How Much Do UV Lights Cost for HVAC Systems?

 UV Rays Kill Pollutants and Germs

-UV rays emit a wavelength of light that is absorbed by harmful pollutants.
+UV rays emit a wavelength of light that's absorbed by harmful pollutants.
 This kills the DNA of some germs, viruses, bacteria, mold spores and fungi passing through the system.
 This can help control mold growth and control the spread of disease.

 Improved Airflow and Costs

-The germicidal properties of HVAC UV lights prevent a build-up of microbial matter in the system.
-Otherwise, over time, this build-up restricts the flow of air in the HVAC and causes the unit to be less effective, less energy-efficient and more costly to run.
-In the long run, installing UV lighting to your HVAC system can save you money, with UV systems allowing HVAC units to run at up to 35% higher efficiency.
+The germicidal properties of HVAC UV lights prevent a buildup of microbial matter in the system.
+Otherwise, over time, this buildup restricts the flow of air in the HVAC and causes the unit to be less effective, less energy-efficient and more costly to run.
+In the long run, installing UV lighting in your HVAC system can save you money, with UV systems allowing HVAC units to run at up to 35% higher efficiency.

 More Related Articles: